NoroffFEU/development-platforms/svelte-case-study.md

 - `1th December, 2020` SvelteKit was announced in a blog post.

-- `March 2021` SvelteKit entered beta.
+- `18th March, 2021` SvelteKit entered beta.

-- `December 2022` SvelteKit was released after two years in development.
+- `December, 2022` SvelteKit was released after two years in development.

 ## Features